ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*Week 3, July 2029 - Mega Creator Phase*
+*Monday, Week 3, July 2029 - Mega Creator Phase*